gradle/gradle/design-docs/parallel-native-compile.md

 - Check total count of failures == total number of operations that failed.
 - Check that -d/--debug prints all failures.

-### Discussion (Daz)

-I'm not sure how we should treat the exceptions for each file.
-Is there any point keeping each exception?
-Is there ever a point in printing a stack trace for every file that fails compilation?
-The only benefit I see to keeping all of the exceptions is that it's a general capability of BuildOperationProcessor.
-Seems like collapsing would be specific to the type of operation?

-I guess it would be a good idea to have a special exception type, and put the logic for rendering with the logic for rendering MultipleBuildFailures.
-We have -s and -S, so we can do something clever, I think.
-Maybe collapsing the common stack trace for each cause?

-The question is whether we keep all of the exceptions or throw them away.
-Chucking them is probably ok for now, but long term I think we'll want to keep them and just do better rendering.

-Not sure if memory is an issue for 1000 exceptions reporting 'compilation failed'.
-Maybe we can only keep the 1st N exceptions: this would mean that we could later abort after that many failures.
-So instead of just displaying the first 10: we actually throw the others away early.

 ## Story: Improve output of build operation failures

+- ~~Save build operation output to "report"~~
-2. Show stderr from 1st 10 files that fail compilation
+- ~~Show stderr from 1st 10 files that fail compilation~~
-3. Buffer output so that parallel doesn’t interleave, and integrate with log levels
+- ~~Buffer output so that parallel doesn’t interleave, and integrate with log levels~~

 ### User Visible Changes

-Stderr and Stdout from command line tools are no longer interleaved.  stderr/stdout is included as part of failure message at the end of the build.
+- Stderr and Stdout from command line tools are no longer interleaved.
+- Full build log from command line tools are available in a report file.

 ### Implementation Details

-- Start capturing stdout/stderr from CommandLineTool execute()
+- ~~Start capturing stdout/stderr from CommandLineTool execute()~~
-- At the end of the operation, print stdout/stderr.
+- ~~At the end of the operation, print stdout/stderr.~~
 - TBD: Attach stdout/stderr to Gradle log levels (always show stderr, hide stdout, initially?)
 - TBD: Do we combine stdout/stderr into one buffer (maybe they would only make sense in order?)
 - TBD: Consider making logging-level a task level configuration option?